Cancel anytime

 Overview

-The Fidelity Investment Grade Securitized ETF (FSEC) seeks to provide investment returns that correspond to the performance of the ICE BofA US Fixed Rate Securitized Index, reflecting the performance of U.S. dollar-denominated investment-grade fixed-rate securities backed by pools of assets.
+The Fidelity Investment Grade Securitized ETF (FSEC) seeks to provide investment results that correspond to the performance of the ICE BofA US Investment Grade Securitized Index.
+It primarily invests in U.S. dollar-denominated investment-grade securitized debt, including agency mortgage-backed securities (MBS), commercial mortgage-backed securities (CMBS), and asset-backed securities (ABS).
+The ETF focuses on high-quality securitized debt and aims for income generation and capital preservation.

 Reputation and Reliability

-Fidelity is a well-established and reputable asset manager with a long track record in the financial industry.
+Fidelity is a well-established and reputable asset manager with a long history of providing investment products and services.

 Management Expertise

-Fidelity has a team of experienced portfolio managers and analysts dedicated to fixed-income investments.
+Fidelity has a dedicated team of experienced portfolio managers and analysts specializing in fixed-income and securitized debt markets.

 Investment Objective